HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

 We propose adding the following new tags:

 **pre-rfc-draft** : This indicates that the authors are still actively working on the RFC, that the RFC is in a draft state, and readers should **not** comment on the RFC yet.

-Additionally this state serves to indicate more clearly the backlog of RFCs in development to avoid duplication of effort of overlapping RFCs and to help elicit offers of co-authorship.
+ Currently pre-rfcs are often worked on in private google docs.
+To indicate more clearly the to the community the backlog of RFCs in development, avoid duplication of effort of overlapping RFCs and to help encourage co-authorship and early collaboration we propose to require pre-rfcs to at least post a title and public problem statement/motivation.

 **rfc-deprecated** : This indicates that the design is no longer implemented or executed in the DCP and has been usurped by a newer design or process.